<<< From tired

 To D-type replica

 Trip home from Barry, South Wales, Mid May 2018.

-Full inspection of chassis did not reveal any horrors with the engine removed from the chassis.
+Full inspection of chassis did not reveal any horrors with the engine and gear box removed.

 Engine can now be very easily checked over, head and sump off with all gaskets replaced.